Lyreen/portfolio/README.md

 In the Pacific region where the minimum wage is lower, the market sees higher buying percentage within low and poverty-level income bracket.

 This prompts several possibilities and deeper explorations for the potentials of expanding market into certain regions or solving the conundrum of low sales, yet high bike ownerships:
-- The possible existence of long-standing competitors that has solidified their position as trusted retailer in the European area
+- The possible existence of long-standing competitors that has solidified their positions as trusted retailers in the European region
 - Average income bracket in the Pacific region might be a market that needs to be further explored
 - In-depth analysis as to why lower-income bracket in the North American region doesn't own a bike may provide the solution to turn it into a profitable market, a head start in mining the new, ignored vein